Absolute Power (film): Critical response

 Absolute Power was met with mixed reviews from critics.
 In her review in The New York Times, Janet Maslin gave it a mixed review, writing, "Mr. Eastwood directs a sensible-looking genre film with smooth expertise, but its plot is quietly berserk."
 Maslin goes on to write, "Mr. Eastwood's own performance sets a high-water mark for laconic intelligence and makes the star seem youthfully spry by joking so much about his age."

 On the aggregate reviewer website Rotten Tomatoes, the film holds an approval rating of 57% based on 58 reviews, with an average rating of 5.7/10.
 The site's critics consensus reads: "Absolute Power collapses under its preposterous plotting despite an all-star cast and Clint Eastwood's deft direction."
+Metacritic, which uses a weighted average, assigned the a score of 52 out of 100, based on 21 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Box office

-The film grossed $16.8 million in its opening weekend.
+The film grossed $16.8 million in its opening weekend, ranking second behind the Special Edition release of Star Wars.
 It grossed $50.1 million in the United States and Canada and $42.7 million internationally for a worldwide total of $92.8 million against its $50 million production budget.
 It Italy, it was number one for nine consecutive weeks.